 Deb: How did you get into blogging, and how did you come up with the unusual name for your blog?

 Mary: I have always had a passion for fashion, and I turned 40.
 I felt like I needed a creative outlet.
 I need something in my life that wasn’t my full-time job or kid related.
 I needed a voice.
 I also wanted a catchy name that identified me, so I used Curly – for my curly hair and Byrdie because of my last name – the two things I didn’t like about myself growing up, which I think is pretty ironic.

 Deb: How would you describe the way you like to dress?

-Mary: I view my style as classy, tasteful and a little bit of glamor girl.
+Mary: I view my style as classy, tasteful, and a little bit of a glamour girl.

-Mary: It would definitely be Jennifer Lopez’s closet.
+Mary: It would be Jennifer Lopez’s closet.
 I love her style.
-She is in her 40’s and is still very much on trend, and she reinvents herself time and time again with her fashion.
+She is in her 40’s and is still very much on-trend, and she reinvents herself time and time again with her fashion.
 She is not afraid to take risks, and she gets it right almost all the time.

 Deb: You’re a curvy gal.
 How does that affect what you like to wear?
 How have you learned to dress your curves?